Q&A with Dr. David Shapiro, Accreditation Surveyor

 We want you to consider really doing a risk management evaluation or environmental scan to take care of things in advance to try to prevent any patient loss or any financial loss to your facility.
 Near the top is the whole issue of making sure that your employees recognize, understand, and can implement the confidentiality and privacy of your patients.

-Questions to consider in a risk management evaluation:
+These are questions I recommend asking yourself in a risk management evaluation:

 - How well have you configured your facility to make sure that both your patients and your employees are safe?